← All comparisons

 When is OGame the better choice?

-This is not a clean sweep, and it would be dishonest to pretend it is.
+This is not a clean sweep.
 OGame has things Inselnova does not.
-Its fleet combat is deep and unforgiving in a way veterans rate highly, the espionage and debris mechanics reward real cunning, and the high-stakes raids it is famous for genuinely thrill.
-It has more than twenty years of content behind it, including player classes and a Lifeforms tech tree, a huge and stubborn community, native phone apps, and a space-empire fantasy that is entirely its own.
+Its fleet combat is deep in a way veterans rate highly, the espionage and debris fields reward real planning, and the big raids it is famous for are a thrill of their own.
+The game has more than twenty years of content behind it, player classes and a Lifeforms tech tree, a big community, native phone apps, and a space fantasy that is entirely its own.

-So if you want sci-fi fleets, planet hunting and ruthless high-stakes combat, OGame is a strong game and you should play it.
-If you want empire strategy that fits around a job, never asks for your wallet, and never punishes you for sleeping, that is what Inselnova is for.
+So if you want sci-fi fleets, planet hunting and big combat, OGame is a strong game and you should play it.
+If you want island strategy that fits around a job, never asks for your wallet, and never punishes you for sleeping, that is what Inselnova is for.

 Questions